flybywiresim/docs/docs/pilots-corner/beginner-guide/starting-the-aircraft.md

 ![ECAM Fuel On Board](../assets/beginner-guide/starting-aircraft/ecam-fuel.png "ECAM Fuel On Board")

-If we do not have enough fuel for the flight we can refuel via the [flyPad EFB Fuel Page](../../fbw-a32nx/feature-guides/flypados3/dispatch.md#fuel-page) .
+If we do not have enough fuel for the flight, we can refuel via the [flyPad EFB Fuel Page](../../fbw-a32nx/feature-guides/flypados3/dispatch.md#fuel-page) .

 ---

-At this point we would have completed 5/7 task on the `Before Start` section on the FlyByWire A32NX checklist.
+At this point, we would have completed 5/7 task on the `Before Start` section on the FlyByWire A32NX checklist.

 ![Before Start Checklist](../assets/beginner-guide/starting-aircraft/beforestart.png){loading=lazy}